dishakamale/disha_website/content/authors/admin/_index.md

     url: https://wordpress.lehigh.edu/robotics/

 # Short bio (displayed in user profile at end of posts)
 bio:  Hello!
 I am a Ph.D. candidate at Lehigh University advised by Dr. Cristian-Ioan Vasile.
-My research interests are perception-aware planning and
+My research interests are perception-aware planning and decision-making with formal guarantees.

 # Interests to show in About widget
 interests:
   - Safe Planning and Decision-making
   - Perception-aware Planning
-  - Controls Under Uncertainty
+  - Formal Methods

 # Education to show in About widget
 education: